ARMINPAN/Registeration-system/README.md

 THANKS!

------------I added the styles to the file. now, both free style and the file with the style is available.
+-----------I added style to the file. now, both free style and the file with the style is available.